Financing options provided in partnership with Prosper

 Proper removal and disposal of the old garage door

-Heavy and awkward installation as a DIY project
+Heavy and awkward installation

 So it is always best to have a new garage door installed by a professional.
 Make sure that any contractor bids include the cost of removing your old garage door and installing the new tracks and additional parts listed above.
 The style and material of the garage door you choose, as well as whether you wish to have a garage door opener installed, will also impact the cost of your final project.
 Typically, it will cost less to install a steel garage door without an opener than to install a custom wood door with a garage door opener.
 Recent innovations have also yielded high-tech doors with thick insulation and energy-efficient glaze, as well as finished interior surfaces and other significant upgrades.
 These are more expensive doors, but they are also extremely durable.